Autism: Understanding, Accepting, and Embracing Neurodiversity

 • Consideration of co-occurring medical or mental health conditions

-Early identification and intervention can lead to better outcomes and access to support services tailored to the individual’s needs.
+Early identification and intervention lead to better outcomes and services tailored to each person’s needs.

 Autism is a ‘spectrum’